gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 ```

 `ipFamilies` is the central setting for specifying the IP families used for shoot networking.
-This field is inspired by the `Service.spec.ipFamilies` field in Kubernetes ([doc](https://kubernetes.io/docs/concepts/services-networking/dual-stack/#services)).
+This field is inspired by the `Service.spec.ipFamilies` field in Kubernetes (see [Services](https://kubernetes.io/docs/concepts/services-networking/dual-stack/#services)).
 The field is defaulted to `["IPv4"]` (IPv4 single-stack) if not set.
 With this, this field is set to its implicit value for all existing shoots to provide backward-compatibility.
 If the `IPv6SingleStack` feature gate is enabled, `["IPv6"]` can be specified to switch to IPv6 single-stack.